linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 22 - Futures Markets.md

 <table><tr><td>Action</td><td>Initial Cash Flow</td><td>Cash Flow in 1 Year</td></tr><tr><td>1.
 Borrow S0 dollars</td><td>S0</td><td>-S0(1 + rf)</td></tr><tr><td>2.
 Buy stock for S0</td><td>-S0</td><td>ST+D</td></tr><tr><td>3.
 Enter short futures position</td><td>0</td><td>F0 - ST</td></tr><tr><td>Total</td><td>0</td><td>F0 - So(1 + rf) + D</td></tr></table>

 The initial cash flow is zero by construction: The money necessary to purchase the stock in step 2 is borrowed in step 1, and the futures position in step 3, which is used to hedge the value of the stock position, does not require an initial outlay.
 Moreover, the total cash flow at year-end is riskless because it involves only terms that are already known when the contract is entered into.
 If the final cash flow were not zero, all investors would try to cash in on the arbitrage opportunity.
-Ultimately, prices would change until the year-end cash flow is reduced to zero, at which point  $F_{0}$  would equal  $S_{0}(1 + r_{f}) - D$ .
+Ultimately, prices would change until the year-end cash flow is reduced to zero, at which point $F_{0}$ would equal $S_{0}(1 + r_{f}) - D$.
 The parity relationship also is called the cost-of-carry relationship because it asserts that the futures price is determined by the relative costs of buying a stock with deferred delivery in the futures market versus buying it in the spot market with immediate delivery and "carrying" it in inventory.
 If you buy stock now, you tie up your funds and incur a time-value-of-money cost of  $r_f$  per period.
 On the other hand, you receive dividend payments with a current yield of  $d$ .
 The net carrying cost advantage of deferring delivery of the stock is therefore  $r_f - d$  per period.
 This advantage must be offset by a differential between the futures price and the spot price.
 The price differential just offsets the cost-of-carry advantage when  $F_0 = S_0(1 + r_f - d)$ .

 The parity relationship is easily generalized to multiperiod applications.
 We simply recognize that the difference between the futures and spot price will be larger as the maturity of the contract is longer.
 This reflects the longer period to which we apply the net cost of carry.
 For contract maturity of  $T$  periods, the parity relationship is